 You have the choice of freezing the eggs well-beaten or simply cracking an egg into the cavity and freezing it unbeaten (less labor!).
 The choice is up to you; they seem to do well either way.

-Simply set the full silicon baking molds or ice cube tray in the freezer until the eggs are frozen.
 Then pop the frozen eggs out of the molds and put them in a zippered bag, and put the bag back in the freezer to store.

 When ready to use them, let the frozen egg thaw in the refrigerator overnight and then add to your recipe, or make an omelet or scrambled eggs.

-Another way to freeze eggs
+How to freeze whole eggs

-When she needs an egg or two, she removes them from the freezer, runs them under warm water, removes the shells and places the eggs in a bowl to thaw.
-She says it usually takes 15-30 minutes to thaw on the counter, or a couple of hours in the refrigerator.
+When you need an egg or two, remove them from the freezer, run them under warm water, remove the shells and place the eggs in a bowl to thaw.

-I thought I'd give it a try.
-I was convinced that the eggs would crack in the freezer, make a mess and be unusable, but I could spare a few considering I was overrun with eggs.
-So I washed half a dozen eggs and put them in the freezer in a zip-top bag, labeled with the date.
+The first time I froze eggs whole, I was convinced that the eggs would crack in the freezer, make a mess and be unusable, but I could spare a few considering I was overrun with eggs.

 The next day I checked them out.
 Yes, they had cracked, but evidently the egg inside was already frozen when that happened so there was no mess.